Petition Filing and Processing Procedures for Form I-140, Immigrant Petition for Alien Worker

 - Identify how the beneficiary qualifies for classification as a member of a profession with an advanced degree (for example, the beneficiary has an advanced degree or a Bachelor's degree in addition to five years of progressive experience, or the beneficiary qualifies as an alien of exceptional ability).

-- The foreign national’s proposed endeavor has both substantial merit and national importance,
+- The alien’s proposed endeavor has both substantial merit and national importance,

-- The foreign national is well-positioned to advance the endeavor, and
+- The alien is well-positioned to advance the endeavor, and

 - On balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification.